-In the case of a company with multiple branches all over a region, country or continent, it will help serve end users from a local infrastructure.
-Using maximum capacity on each one, companies can avoid excessive idle time and cloud waste.
+In the case of a company with multiple branches all over a region, country or continent, it will help deliver services to end users from a local infrastructure.
+Using maximum capacity at each location, companies can avoid excessive idle time and cloud waste.

 Stop Paying for More Capacity and Services than Needed

 Companies have to be realistic about their capacity needs.
 They need to master their resource usage over the week, month and year.
 They should find ways to identify and reuse idle capacity, avoiding “overbuying” cloud computing resources.

 Also, companies should make sure they understand the needs of the developers, IT teams, and end users altogether.
 We have seen too many cases where different teams in a company use different tools for the same purpose.
 For instance, a company will pay for G Suite and Office 365 at the same time for productivity purposes.
 Choosing to stick with one tool or set of tools that serves all needs will definitely help lower costs.